Policy 7.12: Workplace Nondiscrimination and Harassment

 The Trustees of Delaware County Community College (“DCCC”) are strongly committed to providing a College environment free from discrimination and all forms of harassment.
 DCCC is committed to fostering a nurturing and vibrant community founded upon the fundamental dignity and worth of all of its members.
-DCCC will not tolerate any form of harassment, discrimination, or attempt to retaliate in any way against a person who has brought a complaint alleging harassment or discrimination.
+DCCC will not tolerate any form of harassment, discrimination, or retaliation in any way against an employee who has brought a complaint alleging harassment or discrimination.

 It is the policy of DCCC not to discriminate on the basis of race, color, religion, sex, age, national origin, disability, veteran status, sexual orientation, or any other characteristic protected by state or federal laws in its educational programs, activities, admission, or employment policies.

-It is the policy of DCCC that once it has notice of possible harassment to take immediate and appropriate steps to investigate what occurred and take prompt action to end the harassment and prevent it from occurring again.
+It is the policy of DCCC that, once it has notice of possible workplace harassment, DCCC will take immediate and appropriate steps to investigate what occurred and take prompt action to end the harassment and prevent it from occurring again.
 These steps will be taken whether or not the individual who was allegedly harassed makes a complaint or otherwise asks DCCC to take action.

-DCCC encourages any employee or student to raise questions he or she may have regarding harassment including sexual harassment with the Vice President of Human Resources or any other representative designated by the President.
+DCCC encourages any employee to raise questions that he or she may have regarding harassment including sexual harassment with the Vice President of Human Resources or any other representative designated by the President.

 Sexual Harassment - Sexual harassment is defined as any unwelcome sexual advances, request for sexual favors, or other verbal or physical conduct of a sexual nature when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or attendance.